kris-2211/Design-Patterns/README.md

   - **Caretaker:** Responsible for safekeeping mementos.
 - **Consequences:** Preserves encapsulation boundaries and simplifies the Originator, but managing mementos can be expensive.
 - **Applicability:** When a snapshot of an object's state must be saved for later restoration without violating its encapsulation.
+- **Example**
+  Memento: An undo mechanism in an application can use a Memento object to store a snapshot of an object's internal state (SolverState).
+The originator (ConstraintSolver) creates the memento, and the caretaker (the undo mechanism) stores it and can later return it to the originator to restore its previous state, without violating encapsulation.

 # Observer (Publish-Subscribe / Dependents)